PeakBucket/blog/_posts/2016-05-10-new-user-profile.md

 #### Heat Map

-The Activity Log heat map  to reflect the current date and peak search selections, and can display activities, summits, distance, elevation or duration:
+The Activity Log heat map will now reflect the current date and peak search selections, and can display activities, summits, distance, elevation or duration:

 ![Activity Log Day Heat Map](/images/new_user_profile/activity_log_heat_map_days.jpg "Activity log heat map by day for the last 365 days")